jenspettersson68/protractordemo/README.md

 __IMPORTANT:__ To be able to run towards Browserstack an account is needed.<br /><br />
 ![env](pic1.jpg)<br /><br />
-You need to create a file named `.env` in root and the parameters: <br />
+You need to create a file named `.env` in /e2e directory and the parameters: <br />
 * BROWSERSTACK_USER (username)
 * BROWSERSTACK_PASSWORD (API-key)<br /><br />
 Connection needs to be open by running:<br />